huggingface/blog/chatbot-amd-gpu.md

 ```
 Now that you have everything set up, it's time to run the Vicuna 13B
 model on your AMD GPU.
 Use the commands above to run the model.
 Replace
-*"Your input text here"* with the text you want to use as an input for
+*"Your input text here"* with the text you want to use as input for
 the model.
 If everything is set up correctly, you should see the model
 generating output text based on your input.